cheapmovies/cheapmovies/README.md

   - Constants
 - CheapMovies.Domain: For entities like movie.
 - CheapMovies.Services: The main engine of the server.
 It contains the following services:
   - MovieDataService: Handles the communication with the data providers, using the set up configured in appsettings.json.
+It uses RetryHelper to make multiple attempts.
-  - MovieService: Uses the RetryHelper to call MovieDataService.
-If it fails after multiple retries, it retrieves stored data from the local store.
+  - MovieService: Calls MovieDataService and uses the local store.
+The result is stored in the local store if MovieDataService retrieves succesfully.
+Otherwise, it takes the value from the local store.
 - CheapMovies.Store: A simple key-value data store solution that uses sqlite.
 May be replaced by a more performant service like Redis.
 - CheapMovies.Tests: xUnit tests
 - CheapMovies.Web: Contains the SPA, built with Angular.
 It also sets up the server that hosts the API and services.